TinyPedal/TinyPedal/docs/customization.md

 Set minimum recording distance (in meters) between each lap time sample.
 Default value is `5` meters.
 Lower value may result more samples recorded and bigger file size; higher value may result less samples recorded and inaccuracy.
 Recommended value range in `5` to `10` meters.

     delta_smoothing_samples
 Set number of samples for reducing data fluctuation.
-Value range in `1` to `100`.
 Higher value results more smoothness, but may lose accuracy.
 Default is `30` samples.
 Set to `1` to disable smoothing.

     laptime_pace_samples
-Set number of samples for average laptime pace calculation (EMA).
-Value range in `1` to `20`.
+Set number of samples for average laptime pace calculation.
 Default is `6` samples.
 Set `1` to disable averaging.
 Note, initial laptime pace is always based on player's all time personal best laptime if available.
 If a new laptime is faster than current laptime pace, it will replace current laptime pace without calculating average.
 Invalid lap, pit-in/out laps are always excluded from laptime pace calculation.

     laptime_pace_margin
 Set additional margin for laptime pace that cannot exceed the sum of previous `laptime pace` and `margin`.
 This option is used to minimize the impact of unusually slow laptime.
 Default value is `5` seconds.
 Minimum value is limited to `0.1`.